kapp7/app/_pages/qa.md

 ### `Voting & FanEvents results`
 - Official In-App and Twitter updates
 - Follow iKPOP for results announcements via Twitter
-- Each voting starts with basic reward that is being upgraded during time according to rewards levels.
-Winning fandom can select level rewards from the available collection via Twitter survey or default reward is assigned
+- Each voting starts with the basic reward that is being upgraded during time according to rewards levels.
+Winning fandom can select level rewards from the available collection via Twitter survey or a default reward is assigned
 - Vote more and get more for your idol.
 More votes - reward level up

 ### `How to join Fan Event?`